mikestreety/mikestreety/app/content/blog/2014-03-24-an-introduction-to-css-preprocessors.md

 At Bozboz, the front-end developers have worked hard to define a set of conventions of how files and code should be laid out - for both back and front end.

 We also include Luigi in every project.
 This is our in-house [Sass Library](https://github.com/bozboz/luigi) which contains mixins and functions utilised.
-This was originally a translation from our Less Library - [Boss](https://github.com/bozboz/boss).

 Along with the functionality outlined above, there are plenty of other features in Sass including [File Imports](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#import) and [@extends](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend) (these are also available in [Less](http://lesscss.org/features/) if you choose that route).
 I would advise having a skim over the documentation before embarking on a project with one of them.
 However, nothing teaches you quicker than getting your hands dirty.